ibm-cloud-docs/appid/cd-messages.md

 3. Set **Allow users to sign in to your app without first verifying their email address** to **Yes**.
 When set to yes, users are able to interact with your application after they sign up, but before they verify their email address.
 The default setting is no.

 4. Customize the content of your message.
-You can add parameters and insert images by using the UI.
+You can add parameters and insert images by using the console.
 To change the [language](/docs/appid?topic=appid-cd-types#cd-languages) of the message, you can use [the APIs](https://us-south.appid.cloud.ibm.com/swagger-ui/#/Management%20API%20-%20Config/mgmt.updateLocalization){: external} to set the language.
 However, you are responsible for the content and conversion of the message.
 Check out the following table to see the different parameters that you can use in your message.
 If a user does not supply the information that is pulled by the parameter, it appears blank.

    | Parameter | Description |
    | --------- | ----------- |